Don't Furry, Be Happy Animal Rescue

 I officially started my rescue mission in May 2021 and have expanded my reach domestically and internationally.
 I have rescued approximately 4000 dogs, cats, and small animals to date.

-collaboration between all those who care for these vulnerable, voiceless beings, and I love working with other organizations to make a difference for animals
+Rescuing is a team effort - a collaboration between all those who care for these vulnerable, voiceless beings, and I love working with other organizations to make a difference for animals around the globe.

 Contact